Castle Drive, DE45

 Superb new Ideal Standard bathroom suite in white, with shower over bath tub; basin and close-coupled toilet integrated with Schreiber cabinet, artisan trimmed in solid oak.
 Soft-close doors and toilet seat/cover.
-Walls tiled floor to ceiling with beautiful high quality ceramic tiles installed to professional standards.
-Humidistat extractor fan; large uPVC-SUDG obscured-glass window with partial top vent, and roller-blind.
+Walls tiled floor-to-ceiling with beautiful high quality ceramic tiles installed to professional standards.
+Extractor fan; large uPVC-SUDG obscured-glass window with partial top vent, and decorative roller-blind.
 Small radiator; vinyl flooring; ceiling light with external switch on landing.
-External wall covered in 50mm high density foam and 12mm ply before tiling.
+North-facing wall was covered in 50mm high density foam and 12mm ply before tiling.

 Bedroom 1 – Master Bedroom

 Double bedroom with large uPVC-SUDG window with side and top vent opening, overlooking rear garden and trees beyond, facing east.
-Features an enclosed louvered-door cabinet containing hand basin, with light, mirror and storage rack; useful storage in louvered-door cabinet below.
-Built-in wardrobes to side and above the basin cabinet.
-Ceiling light; two single-gang power sockets.
+Features an enclosed louvered-door cabinet containing hand basin, with light, mirror and storage rack; useful storage in louvered-door cabinet below, and solid door cabinet above.
+Built-in wardrobe to side of the basincabinets module.
+Ceiling light; 4 double-gang power sockets, 2 of which raised to 800mm from floor, near bedsides.
+Telephone point extension.
 Carpeted; 1.2M radiator.

 Single Bedroom; able to take single bed and a full-size cot.
 1M wide uPVC-SUDG window facing west, with radiator under.
 Built-in wardrobe, and space for full-height shelving unit.
-One single-gang power socket; carpeted.
+Two double-gang power sockets, raised to 800mm; carpeted.